Mink80/Minks7daysMods/Minks_ModChallenge/README.md

 *Default PermissionLevel 0*

-Lists all challanges in all states (also ended ones)
+Lists all challenges in all states (also ended ones)
 If the settings parameter been used, the command prints out the current settings loaded from its xml file.